Russian–Syrian hospital bombing campaign

-During the Syrian Civil War, Russian and Syrian government forces have conducted a campaign that has focused on the destruction of hospitals and medical facilities within areas not under the control of the Syrian government.
+During the Syrian civil war, Russian and Syrian government forces have conducted a campaign that has focused on the destruction of hospitals and medical facilities within areas not under the control of the Bashar al-Assad.
 Russian and Syrian officials have repeatedly denied deliberately targeting medical facilities.

 Background

 Prior to Russian forces taking an active combat role in the Syrian Civil War, Syrian government forces had previously attacked medical facilities in areas not under their control, beginning in early 2012.
 These attacks included one in August 2012, and one in November 2012, both on the Dar al-Shifa Hospital in Aleppo.
 United Nations investigators called the attacks systematic.
 China and Russia blocked a 2014 attempt to refer the Syrian government to the International Criminal Court.
 Physicians for Human Rights estimates that medical facilities were attacked over 300 times between March 2011 and August 2015, with 90% of attacks being conducted by Syrian government forces.